5 Common Questions Couples Ask in Therapy

 • Try something new: Break out your routine and try something novel together.
 Take a dance class, learn a new language or adventure.
 Novelty can inject excitement and passion back into your relationship.

-Online couples therapy or virtual couples counselling can provide a supportive space to explore the reasons behind the fading spark and develop strategies for rekindling intimacy.
+Online couples therapy or virtual therapy can provide a supportive space to explore the reasons behind the fading spark and develop strategies for rekindling intimacy.
 A therapist can help you identify underlying issues, improve communication, and rediscover the joy of being together.

 "Why don't we have sex anymore?"